Battlestar Galactica (2004 TV series): Praise

 Matt Soergel of The Florida Times-Union stated: "Its propulsive and complex storytelling is matched by, at best, just a handful of theatrical movies a year."
 Tim Goodman of the San Francisco Chronicle opines, "Battlestar Galactica transcends the sci-fi genre; it competes, creatively, on the same level as any other top-tier drama."
 Mark Perigard of the Boston Herald stated: "A drama this gripping comes 'round rarely."
 James Poniewozik of Time magazine named it one of the 100 best TV shows of all time.
 Time also wrote in the spring of 2005 that the new show was one of the six best drama programs on television.
 It would proclaim the program the best show on television in December of the same year.
 Television Without Pity described Battlestar Galactica as "one of the finest, most beautifully written, expertly acted shows on television."
 Alan Sepinwall, then of The Star-Ledger wrote: "[W]hat makes Galactica so gripping is its emphasis on character over hardware.
 The explosions and the killer robots are cool, but they don't stack up to seeing fully [sic]drawn people - brought to life by a great writing staff led by producer Ron Moore and an astonishing cast led by Edward James Olmos and Mary McDonnell - grapple with these life-or-death, genocide-level decisions."
 Joshua Alston of Newsweek declares that the show "captures better than any other TV drama of the past eight years the fear, uncertainty and moral ambiguity of the post-9/11 world" and "always finds ways to challenge the audience's beliefs."
 It has also been named the best science fiction series by IGN.com and Boston.com.
 The series placed #59 on Entertainment Weekly's "New TV Classics" list.
-Empire ranked it #6 on its list of the 50 Greatest TV Shows of All Time.
-In 2021, Empire reranked it as #14 in a list of the Top 100 Best TV Shows.
+Empire ranked it #6 on its list of the 50 Greatest TV Shows of All Time, then reranked it as #12 in a list of the Top 100 Best TV Shows.
 They explain it was a reboot "done right" with interesting character story arcs.
 In 2013 TV Guide included it in its list of The 60 Greatest Dramas of All Time and ranked it as the #3 sci-fi show and the #57 best series of all time.
 Also in 2013, the Writers Guild of America ranked it 38th on their list of the 101 Best-Written TV Series of All Time.

 The series also draws praise for having many strong and complex female characters.
 The Seattle Post-Intelligencer's Melanie McFarland notes, "[Starbuck], played with a tomboyish swagger by Katee Sackhoff, is fast becoming the latest in a long line of feminist television icons."